SUSEdoc/susedoc.github.io/README.md

      Finally, a `<doc/>` tag includes the human-readable name of the document as its element text.
    * Preamble text changes need to happen within in the `<meta/>` element.
-2. Run `./update-index.sh`.
+Commit & push your changes.

-3. Commit & push your changes.
+Travis will then take of updating the `index.html` file that is displayed as the navigation page.

 To initially enable draft builds of documentation with Travis CI, see https://github.com/openSUSE/doc-ci#travis-draft-builds.